Quick Summary:

 Cache Query Results

-One of the best-kept secrets for web application optimization is caching.
+One of the best-kept secrets for Laravel performance optimization is caching.
 For amateurs, caching means precomputing and storing the results, and sharing them when the same query is repeated.
 Laravel has built-in support for several types of caching.
 In addition to using a caching driver and building a cache system from scratch.
 You might want to use some Laravel packages that facilitate model caching, query caching, etc. For caching its recommended to remember the following function:

 $posts = Cache::remember('index.posts', 30, function()